Everyone Has a Story

 Sometime back in the dark ages of the B.I. years (Before Internet), I learned to program in Basic on an Apple IIe and an Atari 800XL.
 (That should date me for the die-hard nerds out there.)
 I enjoyed creating simple programs, and picked up quickly on programming constructs.
 Despite my family’s encouragement later on, I didn’t want to study Computer Science in college.
 I told them I didn’t want to sit in front of a computer screen all day.

 Instead of Computer Science, I studied Communications in college.
 I enjoyed writing, radio, video, public speaking.
 You know…anything media-related in the days before the Internet.
 Although I had planned to work as a press secretary or speechwriter for a politician (what was I thinking?), economic factors pushed me into something more practical: sales.
 I worked in sales and management for about ten years.
 I did well, but only felt any satisfaction when a consultative style of sale prevailed over the “hard sell.”
-I just wasn’t made to push people to buy something they didn’t need.
+I’m just not the type of person to lean too hard on someone for a purchase.

 I broke out of sales and made a connection back to my university studies in 2000, when I became a technical writer for a Fortune 500 company.
 During that time, I adapted my programming skills to this new thing called the Web.
 When my department head found out I could code, I began splitting my time between writing user manuals and writing code for the documentation portion of the company website.

 Ever since then, I’ve been hooked.
 I’ve worked as a full-stack web developer and devops engineer.
 I’ve worked on and supported sites ranging from that Fortune 500 company, state and local governments, a few mom-and-pop storefronts, and lots of high-visibility sites in between.

 Now I spend nearly all my time in front of a computer screen…and I love it.